Jotrorox/supernotes-nix/README.md

 official, they will report the old versions and such to the Team, which will just be put into a bad light, which neither me nor they want.\
 But, now to the positive News, if there is enough interest in publishing Supernotes to nixpkgs, the Supernotes Team said, they will look into official support for nix.
-So if that would be of interest like or comment the [Community Forum Post]().
+So if that would be of interest, like or comment the [Community Forum Post]().

 ## :raised_hands: Contributing ##

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag “enhancement”.
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project